kaushiksk/pymdb/README.md

         Returns a dictionary

     top_250()
-        Pulls out movie names from the Imdb Top 250 webpage and adds them to a dictionary with its position.Returns dictionary
+        Pulls out movie names from the Imdb Top 250 webpage and adds them to a dictionary with its position.
+        Returns dictionary

     years_top250()
             Creates a dictionary of year of the movies of the top 250 in the order of ranking.